Mokhalil101/House-Price-MLP/README.md

 ├── AmesHousing.csv (optional)
 └── results/
     └── prediction_plot.png
-💻 13.
-How to Run the Project
+💻 How to Run
 pip install -r requirements.txt python model.py
-🛠️ 14.
-Technologies Used
+🛠️ Technologies Used
 Python
 PyTorch
 Pandas
 NumPy
 Scikit-learn
 Matplotlib
-🧾 15.
-Conclusion
+👨‍💻 Conclusion

-This project demonstrates a complete deep learning pipeline for regression using an MLP model.
+This project demonstrates a full deep learning pipeline for regression using an MLP model.

-Despite being a simple architecture, it captures meaningful relationships in the dataset, but also highlights the limitations of neural networks for tabular data compared to gradient boosting methods.

-🚀 16.
-Final Note

-This project serves as a baseline deep learning regression model, with several planned improvements for future versions.
+It shows how neural networks can learn complex patterns in tabular data, while also highlighting limitations compared to tree-based models.